 Subtraction problems (the basic ones, at least) ask how much we'll have left once we give away, sell, eat, etc., some of what we had initially.
 For instance, if we have donuts and decide to eat for lunch, we'll end up with left and too much sugar in our blood.

 Still, there's more to math than just that and more to Omni's subtraction calculator than just a subtracting integers calculator.

 For decimals, the operation works similarly.
 In essence, it all boils down to considering integers, but we have to keep track of the decimal dot.
 To make it more precise, we need the minuend and subtrahend to have the same number of digits after (i.e., to the right of) the dot.
-If they don't, we recall that decimals are fractions, and therefore, the same simplifying rules apply.
+If they don't, we recall that decimals are fractions, and therefore, the simplifying rules we met at the simplify fractions calculator apply.
 In our case, this means that we can write as many zeros at the end of a decimal as we want:

 So, when subtracting decimals, we: